iamtheblackunicorn/simpletuple/README.md

 ## Note :scroll:

-- *Simple  Tuple* :abacus: by *Alexander Abraham :black_heart:* a.k.a. *"The Black Unicorn" :unicorn:*
+- *Simple Tuple :abacus:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.